Tuesday, March 13, 2012

 Over the years, I have found that many a person has this strange idea when it comes to the Pagan faiths.
 It as if as soon as one converts, they [the pagan] are thrown back to the middles ages.
 People also have this rather quirky notion that pots and pans turn into wands and broomsticks, that tables and chair turning to sacrificial altars and stone circles.
 To many people think that once one devotes themselves to the God and Goddess, reality bleeds away is magically replaced with Hogwarts schools and Weasly like houses.
 They also believe that our God and Goddess are just whores, or even worse the Christian devil.
 With this mini-set it is my hope to address these and many more misunderstood concepts so that we will be see as people too.
 We are not the demons some people try to make us out to be.

-For commercial Christmas this year, both my brother and I found "family tree" style decorations for mom.
-Seeing as how she is really big into the whole genealogy thing, we both figured it was a quick and painless way to make her happy.*1On my brother's side, he found a very nice metal tree where the ends doubled as picture holders.
+On my brother's side, he found a very nice metal tree where the ends doubled as picture holders.
 It's currently hanging in the "dinnering room" if you want to call it that.
 For me, I found this wall design thing that can be worked and designed in any way you please.
-The leaves (at least that's what I think they are) also allowing the photo's placed where you pleased.
+The leaves (at least that's what I think they are) also double as picture frames and can be placed where you please.
 It is pretty neat, and a lot bigger than the link imply.
-Now as you might have already guessed, mom was overly pleased with everything.
+Typical of the mom attitude, she was ever so pleased with what her boys did for her.
+And yes, moms are the only ones allowed to over embellish things!
 After the normal family parties and merry wishing, Mom spent the next three months finding just the right places for her trees and just the right photos for it.
 As you might have also guessed, the first photos to come out where the baby photos.
 A never ending supply of pictures from my birth, baptism, first steps, first time I escaped the baby play crib, confirmation and so on flowed more easily than any water or beer I've seen.

 Hell I didn't even know it was possible to have this many photos >_>

-As the endless process of "yes and no" to this or that photo seemly take years to accomplish, I took notice to some slight tone changes in the way she talked.
+As the endless process of "yes and no" to this or that photo seemly took years to accomplish, I took notice to some slight tone changes in the way she talked.
 Where once she wouldn't stop talking about how fracking cute I was as a alter boy, how wonderful and blessed my first communion was, or how adorable I was at my confirmation, that all abundantly ended with the high school years.
 While she didn't (nor wouldn't) show any type of negativity in her voice, you could still tell there was a slight awkward uneasiness in the air.
-Confused at first, I suddenly hit me one night while staring at a owl statue (may it burn in hell forever *2).
+Confused at first, I suddenly hit me one night while staring at a owl statue (may it burn in hell forever).
 The reason, which is now clear as day, later became the inspiration for today's rambling of a pagan guy.

 Like many children of this great (yet sometimes dysfunctional) country of ours, I was born into a loving and Christian household.
 At the tender age of something, I was baptized Henry John Biddle before the church and cleansed of "original sin".
 In grade school I was encourage to become an alter boy and assist the church in any way I could.
 By the seventh grade I was once again brought forth in front of the church to confirm my faith in Christ.
 As a boy who wanted to make his parents happy, while driving them nuts, I of course did everything they wanted and was expected of me.
 Knowing nothing of the other religions other than they where sinful to God, I was content with Christianity.